 We recently found that great-tailed grackles (*Quiscalus mexicanus*; hereafter grackles) can be trained to improve how quickly they learn to change associations in a serial reversal learning experiment [@logan2023flexmanippcj].
 After training birds to search for food in a yellow tube, the reversal learning experiment consisted of presenting birds with a light gray and a dark gray tube, only one of which contained a reward.
 After individuals chose one of the tubes, thus experiencing whether this color was rewarded or not, the experiment was reset, with the reward being in the same colored tube as before.
 Once an individual chose the rewarded color more than expected by chance (passing criterion of choosing correctly in at least 17 out of the last 20 trials, which represents a significant association according to the chi-square test), the reward was switched to the other color.
 Again, individuals made choices until they chose the now rewarded tube above the passing criterion.
 For one set of individuals, the trained group, we repeated the reversal of rewards from one color to the other until the birds reached the serial reversal passing criterion of forming a preference in 50 trials or less in two consecutive reversals.
 The median number of trials birds in this trained group needed to reach the passing criterion during their first reversal was 75, which improved to 40 trials in their final reversal.
 Importantly, we found that, in comparison to a control group who only experienced a single reversal, trained grackles who experienced serial reversals also showed increased behavioral flexibility and innovativeness in other contexts.
 In particular, trained grackles performed better on multi-option puzzle boxes than control grackles, being faster to switch to a new access option on a box if the previous option was closed, and they solved more of the available access options [@logan2023flexmanippcj].
 This indicates that individuals did not just learn an abstract rule about the serial reversal learning experiment, but rather changed their overall behavioral flexibility in response to their experience.
+To understand these changes in behavioral flexibility, we need approaches that can reflect how individuals might update their cognitive processes based on their experience.